everte/couch-pitato/README.md

 # Couch-pitato: Let there be light...  control the lights, with a raspberry pi, from the couch

 ## Todo
-- Split configuration files for 'prod' and 'dev'
 - UI: arrow up/down in button so it's more mobile friendly
 - Add default css back for the default live crud pages
 - RGB ui polish